zhtaoang/curl-logger/README.md

 # CURL Logger

-Logs each HTTP request sent by REST Assured as a [CURL][1] command.
+Logs each HTTP request sent by REST-assured as a [CURL][1] command.

-The following request from REST-Assured test
+The following request from REST-assured test
 ```java
 given()
   .redirects().follow(false)